 Frequently asked questions

-After careful consideration of options to make required updates to our bar admission training program, the Law Society decided the best path forward is to join Alberta, Saskatchewan, Manitoba and Nova Scotia in adopting CPLED’s established PREP course.
+After careful consideration of options to make required updates to our bar admission training program, the Law Society decided the best path forward is to join Alberta, Saskatchewan, Manitoba, Nova Scotia, and Nunavut in adopting CPLED’s established PREP course.

 CPLED offers a level of reliability, including outcomes data, user feedback and established support networks.
-CPLED’s online model delivers meaningful, effective skills-based learning and assessment that meets the needs of today’s students, while ensuring that new lawyers entering practice meet the standard necessary to serve and protect the public.
+The program is built on educational best practices, using a consistent, integrated approach that combines interactive, transactional learning with realistic simulations.
+The online model delivers the effective, skills-based training today’s students need while ensuring new lawyers meet the standards necessary to serve and protect the public.

-The Law Society and CPLED are confident that there will be many benefits to adopting PREP in BC.
-Some of the highlights of PREP include:
+The Law Society and CPLED are confident about the benefits of adopting PREP in BC.
+These include:

-• PREP is intentionally designed to support diverse learning styles and schedules.
+- PREP is designed to support diverse learning styles and schedules.
 Students can choose to complete the four phases of PREP full-time over 11 weeks or part-time over nine months.
-Within the course, students complete a mix of self-study modules, live and interactive workshops with scheduling options, as well as interactions with Practice Managers and cohort members during the Virtual Law Firm portion.
+Within the course, students complete a mix of self-study modules, live and interactive workshops with scheduling options, and interactions with Practice Managers and cohort members during the Virtual Law Firm portion.

-• The Capstone Evaluation assesses core competencies through a series of oral and written assignments that reflect real-world legal tasks and provide a holistic picture of each student’s abilities.
-A three-tiered evaluation process that includes trained lawyer assessors, psychometric analysis and final review ensures the assessment is fair, reliable and defensible.
+- The Capstone Evaluation is a three-tiered evaluation process that includes trained lawyer assessors, psychometric analysis and final review ensures the assessment is fair, reliable and defensible.
+It assesses core competencies through a series of oral and written assignments that reflect real-world legal tasks and provide a holistic picture of each student’s abilities.

 The key differences are structure, content and delivery format.